ifzahri/ifzahri/README.md

 **ifzahri/ifzahri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I'm Iftala Zahri Sukmana, soon to be studying at Institut Teknologi Sepuluh Nopember, majoring in Informatics (Teknik Informatika), I can say I'm an DevOps and Cybersecurity Enthusiast, Programming Lovers, Learner, and Good People :smiley:
+I'm Iftala Zahri Sukmana, studying at Institut Teknologi Sepuluh Nopember, majoring in Informatics (Teknik Informatika), I can say I'm an DevOps and Cybersecurity Enthusiast, Programming Lovers, Learner, and Good People :smiley:

-- 🌱 I’m currently learning Python, Laravel, and Ruby on Rails
+- 🌱 I’m currently learning Python, and Golang
 - 💬 Ask me about ANYTHING! feel free to reach me
 - 📫 How to reach me: via E-mail (circlebytes.iftala@gmail.com), [Twitter](https://twitter.com/circlebytes), or [Instagram](https://www.instagram.com/rhodefrost/)